ukparliament/ontologies/meta/weeknotes/2023/06/index.md

 ## Electioneering

 Thursday was a busy day, meeting wise.
-It kicked off at 10,

-HERE

-joined by Data Scientist Louie and Researcher [Carl](https://twitter.com/carlbaker) for more [general election planning](https://trello.com/b/owaHiYDj/mnis-general-elections).
+It kicked off at 10, with computational expert Michael summoning Librarians Anna, Anya and [Phil](https://mastodon.social/@Mognar), Data Scientist Louie and Researcher [Carl](https://twitter.com/carlbaker) for more [general election planning](https://trello.com/b/owaHiYDj/mnis-general-elections).
 We know that if we're going to import data from [Democracy Club](https://democracyclub.org.uk/), we have work to do around matching identifiers for people, parties and constituencies.
 The constituency part proving trickiest with an incoming boundary change expected.
 Luckily, our Carl is something of an expert on geographic matters, so we feel we're in capable hands.
 We also know we have work to do to reshape candidate names and genders in Democracy Club to the same shape as our systems.
 Another chat with [Sym](https://mastodon.me.uk/@symroe) beckons.

 ## Some things we forgot from week 5